James Minor Winn 1814 TN - 1868 ARK

 Bashiba - Hettie Pauline - Purnety Arlene - Albert Sebron -

-Almeda - John Taylor 7
+Almeda - John Taylor Families

 m.
 Sydney Owens aft 1907 (m. widower, John Karnes